khalid-hussain/shaheen/chap19.md

 I am your father's killer.
 I am the one who wrote to him and invited him to Toledo.
 The first time when I came in the capacity of a guest, I was Ferdinand's spy and the attack by the enemy on your fort during the night was on my behest.
-I got Moosa arrested in Al-Hamra.
+I got Musa arrested in Al-Hamra.
 I had convinced Abu Abdullah to become a nation seller.
 In Granada, the Muslim spies from Andalus who have been sent to propagate against the jihad were trained by me.
 You have asked me, when will Angela and Rabia be punished and I have told you that they will be burned alive